verifid/graph-vl/README.rst

 Kubernetes as a container.
 All endpoints have detailly documented using GraphiQL and project relies on some other VerifID and as well as other Open Source
 Python modules.

+For storage, it uses Postgres as a database and SQLAlchemy as an object relational mapper.
+To make it simple DB has only two tables which is enough for this project.

 Requirements
 ------------